Deyyvon/Arch-Linux-i3-Conky-Dotfiles/README.md

 # synack.d's GNU/Linux Dotfiles
 This repository contains all of my dotfiles for various flavors of GNU/Linux.
-Each theme is located on a different branch, with my current "daily driver" dotfiles located in ``sandbox``.
+They have corresponding [etcfiles](https://github.com/synackd/etcfiles).
+Each theme is located on a different branch, with my current "daily driver" dotfiles located in ``sandbox/<hostname>``.
 Enjoy!

 ## cyber
 A cyberpunk/synthwave theme.